This post may contain affiliate links. Read my full disclosure policy.

-Here are the lightly charred veggies just out of the oven.
-This method feels faster to me with less hands-on time.
+Charring veggies in the oven feels faster with less hands-on time.
 Keep a close eye to make sure they do not overcook.

 This is the skillet cooked asparagus and kale.
-I found it a little easier to get a sear on the asparagus without overcooking.
+Cooking the asparagus and kale in a skillet makes it a little easier to get a sear on the asparagus without overcooking.
 Either method works.

 Creating a beautiful creamy sauce within minutes and no extra dishes!

-Leftovers keep about 4 days in the fridge, reheat or enjoy chilled!
+Leftovers keep about 4 days in the fridge in an airtight container, reheat or enjoy chilled!

-Enjoy the Charred Asparagus Kale Pasta and let us know how you like it in the comments below.
+Enjoy the Asparagus Pasta and let us know how you like it!